stevan/p5-plack-debugger/README.md

 # Plack::Debugger

-## Debugging tool for Plack web applications
+## A new debugging tool for Plack web applications

 This is a rethinking of the excellent Plack::Middleware::Debug module, with the specific intent of providing more flexibility and